youngguncho/awesome-slam-datasets/README.md

 # Awesome SLAM Datasets

 This repository is the collection of SLAM-related datasets.
 Among various SLAM datasets, we've selected the datasets provide pose and map information.
+This repository is linked to the [google site](https://sites.google.com/view/awesome-slam-datasets/).
+In this repository, the overall dataset chart is represented as simplified version.
+You can use full version of the chart (made by google spreadsheet) in the [project page](https://sites.google.com/view/awesome-slam-datasets/).

 We provide several category for each access of the data.

 ## TODO
-Need to build up project page.
+Add thumbnail images to each category.

 ## News !!